JetBrains/lincheck/docs/progress-guarantees.md

 One thread is updating the current data calling `data.write(newData)` and several threads are calling `data.read()`.
 To make reads and writes atomic without using locks, we use versions of the data and get the following algorithm:

+TODO: String is just a reference, there is no need to use such a synchronization here.
+Let's store two separate fields.

 ```kotlin
 class DataHolder {
     var data: String = "aaa"